Myxine circifrons: Reproduction

 The whiteface hagfish becomes male when the posterior part of the gonads develop and female if the anterior part develops.
-If both develop, the fish becomes hemaphroditic, and if none develops, the fish becomes sterile.
+If both develop, the fish becomes hermaphroditic, and if none develops, the fish becomes sterile.

 Hagfish reproduction is poorly understood; what is known is limited to species Myxine glutinosa, Eptatretus stoutii, and Eptatretus burgeri, which leaves information about whiteface hagfish reproduction unclear.
 Among these three species, hermaphroditism has been observed.
 Whiteface hagfish juveniles are of undifferentiated sex.
 Sex is determined depending on the part of the gonad that develops.
 The whiteface hagfish becomes male when the posterior part of the gonads develop and female if the anterior part develops.
 If both develop, the fish becomes hemaphroditic, and if none develops, the fish becomes sterile.
 However, hermaphrodism was not observed in presumably adult whiteface hagfish, suggesting that this trait is not shared by all hagfish species.
 Due to hagfishes being poorly studied as a whole, the full lifespan of any hagfish species is unknown.